yolkhovyy/go-otelw/README.md

 ...
 ```

-or, from a configuration file in JSON or [YAML](./cmd/example/config.yml) format:
+or, from a configuration file, e.g. in [YAML](./cmd/example/config.yml) format:
 ```yml
 ...
 Tracer: